I'm definitely not doing this. And it sounds like avoiding it isn't going to be too painful for my personal needs?

 I don't expect any servers that I'm part of would qualify under 'adult' content as they've laid out in this post, so I'll possibly keep using Discord, but I surely hope there's a decent alternative because I don't have any intention of letting them store my facial characteristics in their database somewhere or my ID where the information can get leaked out and be used for any other purposes.

-LukeZaz | an hour ago
+LukeZaz | a month ago

 Ditto.
 The thing I'm taking issue with here though is just how much this highlights that much of my social life is tied up in and highly dependent on a single company whose policy has long since stopped being something I find tolerable.
 Discord has made it clear to me that it is eager to step down the path of enshittification, yet many communities and friends of mine use it as their primary social space.